databricks/spark-redshift/README.md

 This library reads and writes data to S3 when transferring data to/from Redshift.
 As a result, it requires AWS credentials with read and write access to a S3 bucket (specified using the `tempdir` configuration parameter).
 Assuming that Spark has been configured to access S3, it should automatically discover the proper credentials to pass to Redshift.

-There are three ways of configuring AWS credentials for use by this library:
+There are four ways of configuring AWS credentials for use by this library:

 1. **Set keys in Hadoop conf (best option for most users):** You can specify AWS keys via [Hadoop configuration properties](https://github.com/apache/hadoop/blob/trunk/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md).
 For example, if your `tempdir` configuration points to a `s3n://` filesystem then you can set the `fs.s3n.awsAccessKeyId` and `fs.s3n.awsSecretAccessKey` properties in a Hadoop XML configuration file or call `sc.hadoopConfiguration.set()` to mutate Spark's global Hadoop configuration.